Enzyme-free and gentle Tissue Dissociation

 tissue dissociation

-The TIGR Tissue Grinder & Dissociator is a novel semi-automated tool designed for the mechanical dissociation of tissues into single-cell suspensions.
+The TIGR Tissuel Grinder & Dissociator is a novel semi-automated tool designed for the mechanical dissociation of tissues into single-cell suspensions.
 By using a purely mechanical process, it avoids the cleavage of membrane proteins, making it ideal for applications that require intact cellular structures.
 With the ability to process multiple samples simultaneously, the Tissue Grinder & Dissociator ensures high throughput and reproducible results, making it an essential tool for research in cell biology and tissue analysis.

 Key Features